Charles Bamforth

-Charles William Bamforth, FRSB, FIBD (born June 1952), known as Charlie Bamforth, is an English scientist who specialises in malting and brewing.
+Charles William Bamforth, FRSB, FCIBD (born June 1952), known as Charlie Bamforth, is an English scientist who specialises in malting and brewing.
 He is a former president of the Institute of Brewing and Distilling and was also Anheuser-Busch Endowed Professor of Malting and Brewing Sciences at University of California, Davis between 1999 and 2018.
-Following retirement from the University as Distinguished Professor Emeritus, he became Senior Quality Adviser to the Sierra Nevada Brewing Company.
+Following retirement from the university as Distinguished Professor Emeritus, he became Senior Quality Adviser to the Sierra Nevada Brewing Company.